Case Study: France’s Assimilation Policy

 Furthermore, some cities along the French Riviera tried to ban the burkini, a type of Islamic swimwear that looks like a wetsuit paired with a waterproof headscarf, in 2015.
 While this was overturned by the French high courts, this is another sign of discrimination against Muslims.

 Another continuous flashpoint is the controversial cartoons caricaturing Muhammad that Charlie Hebdo, the French satirical magazine, published and continued to republish over the years.
 This has caused attacks on the headquarters of the French magazine by radical Muslim terrorists as these cartoons are considered blasphemous.

 As these examples have suggested, the French assimilation policy has not worked.
 Immigrants from Muslim countries in Africa have struggled to fit in.
 Despite this, France has preserved in their endeavour.

 In fact, I will argue that not only did the assimilation policy not work, this policy actively discriminated against Muslims, causing even further rifts between Muslims and French secular society.

 Reasons for the Continuation of the Assimilation Policy

 Why has France continued with assimilation policy then?
-In fact, the French had tried integration in the 80s and 90s, but only restarted assimilation in 2000s.
+In fact, the French had tried integration in the 80s and 90s, but only restarted assimilation in the 2000s.
 I suggest that the following are reasons why the French have continued with the assimilation policy:

 a.
 “Assimilation” Colonisation

-This translated in their ‘civilising mission’ in the colonies they owned.
-During the colonial era, the French colonial government taught its colonies that they needed to adopt French language and culture so that they can become French.
+This translated into their ‘civilising mission’ in the colonies they owned.
+During the colonial era, the French colonial government taught its colonies that they needed to adopt the French language and culture so that they can become French.
 Thus, the idea of assimilating started even before these people migrated to France.